moi24py/temperature-alert/README.md

 # temperature-alert

 This is my first program! :)
 It's a personal project.
-It that checks if today's hourly temperatures are above or below a given temperature.
+It checks if today's hourly temperatures are above or below a given temperature.
 You can run it in the console.
 If you prefer, an email with the retrieved data can be sent to the specified recipients; in this case, you need a Google account.

 ## Table of Contents
 - [Why & How](#why--how)